ffcro3/ffcro3/README.md

 ## 🚀 About Me:
 Passionate about web/mobile development and new technologies.
-Always Learning.<br><br>Currently Workin with Node.js (Javascript) and Python for capture data and automate daily basis routines integrated with DataViz.
+Always Learning.<br><br>Currently Working with Node.js and Python for capture data and automate daily basis routines integrated with DataViz (Power Platform).

 ## 🌐 Socials: